DavidSnipeZ669/Powder-custom-game-support/README.md

 Move to the Console tab and switch to Powder.

-Do what you did to get the error, and you will see the detailed error messages from your Lua/JSON files in the DevTools window.
+Do what you did to get the error, and you will see the detailed error messages from your Lua/JSON files (assuming it's game support that is failing) in the DevTools window.